crashub/mod-shell/README.md

 The -r option stands for reply and tell the command to wait and block until a reply is provided after sending the message.
 This is useful with the jdbc module as it sends the result of statement in a response.

+## Request executor

+CRaSH registers an event handler to the "crash.execute" address which process shell requests.
+This feature is experimental at the moment (feedback welcome).

+The format of the event message is Json and contains the mandatory _requests_ String array field.

+    % bus publish --format JSON crash.execute {"requests":["help"]}

+The optional _reply-to_ field can be used, when specified the handler sends response events to the _replyTo_ address:

+    % bus publish --format JSON crash.execute {"requests":["help"],"replyTo":"screen"}

+The _vertx execute_ command can be used to make this easier, it will _publish_ the message:

+    % vertx execute help

+Special care should be ported to the request arguments whitespaces:

+    % vertx execute "thread ls"

+Several requests can be specified, when a requests ends, the response is sent and the next request is processed.
+Therefore the execution order is sequential.

+    % vertx execute "repl groovy" "1+1"

+The _bus subscribe_ command can be used to receive the responses, of course this should be done in another
+terminal:

+    % bus subscribe screen

 ## Creating custom commands in Groovy

 Pretty much like the first example, however we add the current directory under the "cmd" key in the configuration: